canonn-science/Canonn-GCloud/README.md

 # Design Considerations

 ## Invocations
 When capturing events you should batch them if possible as this helps keep function executions below the billing threshold.
-When fleet carriers were introduced the number of FSS events per system when up by two orders or magnitude which by December 2020 pushed monthly invocations to 4.5 million.
+When fleet carriers were introduced the number of FSS events per system went up by two orders of magnitude.
+By December 2020, this pushed monthly invocations to 4.5 million.
 Batching the FSS events on the EDMC-Canonn plugin reduced invocations to 1.5 million.
 If you need to fetch multiple items from a database create a single function that returns all the data in one go.

 ## Mysql connections
 When using cloud functions to access a mysql database the connection is cached so that it can be re-used by subsequent function calls.
 If each function scales up the number of instances then it is possible for the system overall to run out of connections.
 Ensure that all functions accessing limited shared resources have scaling limits applied and where possible create functions that batch.